Yyote/ros2_orb_slam3/README.md

 A ROS2 package for ORB SLAM3 V1.0.
 Focus is on native integration with ROS2 ecosystem.
 My goal is to provide a "bare-bones" starting point for developers in using ORB SLAM3 framework in their ROS 2 projects.
 Hence, this package will not use more advanced features of ROS 2 such as rviz, tf and launch files.
 This project structure is heavily influenced by the excellent ROS1 port of ORB SLAM3 by [thien94](https://github.com/thien94/orb_slam3_ros/tree/master).

 ## 0. Preamble
 * This package builds [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) V1.0 as a shared internal library.
-Comes included with a number of Thirdparty libraries [DBoW2, g2o, Sophus]
+Comes included with a number of Thirdparty libraries [DBoW2, g2o, Sophus].
+In case if any library returns a linking error during package build, rebuild it separately using the default cmake workflow.
+Most probably the prebuilt libs are built for another CPU architecture.
 * g2o used is an older version and is incompatible with the latest release found here [g2o github page](https://github.com/RainerKuemmerle/g2o).
 * This package differs from other ROS1 wrappers, thien94`s ROS 1 port and ROS 2 wrappers in GitHub by supprting/adopting the following
   * A separate python node to send data to the ORB-SLAM3 cpp node.
 This is purely a design choice.